huahaiy/talks/conj2018/PITCHME.md

   for one of our marketing research customers.
 As you can see, in addition to feedback to trailers, the bot also collects information about the gamer's gaming preference to help with analysis.
 It doesn't give up easily.
-- There are many other use cases our chatbots have been deployed for:
+- There are many other use cases that chatbots have been deployed for:

 ---